davidliwei/PS/README.md

 ## Installation

 PS has been implemented in R as part of our [scMAGeCK](https://bitbucket.org/weililab/scmageck/src/master/) package.
 To use, simply install scMAGeCK in one of the following ways.
+Check our [Github](https://github.com/weililab/scMAGeCK) repo for the R source code.

 ## Dependencies